Welcome to Nursing

 Various teaching methods are used in the program, including lectures, labs and seminars for theory courses and case studies and simulations for nursing courses.

-Students may choose to develop a specific focus within the program (e.g. aboriginal health issues, women's health issues, geriatric nursing) through careful selection of elective courses.
-Students should consult with one of the Program Coordinators for help in selecting courses to ensure that all prerequisites are met.
+Students may choose to develop a specific focus within the program (e.g. aging, mental health, Indigenous health, rural health, and women's and gender issues) through careful selection of elective courses.
+Students can consult with the Academic Coordinator for help in selecting courses to ensure that all prerequisites are met.